akoprow/opa-devcamp-facebook/02-walk-through.md

 ![Facebook Developer app settings](https://github.com/akoprow/opa-devcamp-facebook/raw/master/img/fb_app_settings.png)

-Firstly note on the top of the screen the ``App ID'' and ``App Secret'' (they're blurred in the screenshot as the secret *should not be shared* with anyone) -- we will need those values in a minute.
-Then in the ``Select how your app integrates with Facebook'' section (bottom of the screen; note that we cut out the ``Basic info'' and ``Cloud services'' sections of the settings in the screenshot) select the ``Website'' mark, put the URL at which your application will be hosted -- it's important to get that right as the Facebook login will only redirect to this site's URL -- and click ``Save changes''.
+Firstly note on the top of the screen the `App ID` and `App Secret` (they're blurred in the screenshot as the secret *should not be shared* with anyone) -- we will need those values in a minute.
+Then in the `Select how your app integrates with Facebook` section (bottom of the screen; note that we cut out the `Basic info` and `Cloud services` sections of the settings in the screenshot) select the `Website` mark, put the URL at which your application will be hosted -- it's important to get that right as the Facebook login will only redirect to this site's URL -- and click `Save changes`.
 If you will be testing your application locally, on the default port of Opa (`8080`) then you should put as an URL: `http://localhost:8080`

 Ok, we're all set on the Facebook side; now let's do some Opa coding!